genouest/biomaj-download/README.md

 * `stop_all`
 * `stop_any`

-The complete list of wait conditions is:
+The complete list of wait policies is:

 * `wait_none`
 * `wait_fixed`